alexzzkk/NLP_bbc_news_classification/README.md

 # Description

-This repository was created for releasing the code for solving text classification problem given bbc_news dataset using Python and Jupyter Notebook.
+This repository contains a solution for solving a text classification problem given bbc_news dataset using Python with Jupyter Notebook environment.

 ## Description of dataset
-The dataset contains news articles split into five categories: tech, business, sport, politics and entertainment.
+The dataset consists of 2,225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
+There are five natural classes within this dataset, namely business, entertainment, politics, sport and tech.

-## Description of tasks need to be performed
+## Description of tasks
-Based on this dataset, preprocess the data, select features and train and evaluate a machine learning model of their choice for classifying news articles.
+Based on this dataset, tasks such as data preprocessing, features selection, and training and evaluating of a machine learning model were performed to classify news articles.
+In addition to that, below specific requirements were also
-- include at least three different features to train their model, one of them should be based on some sort of word frequency.
+- including at least three different features to train their model, one of them should be based on some sort of word frequency.
-- can decide the type of frequency (absolute or relative, normalized or not) and text preprocessing for this mandatory word frequency feature.
-The remaining two (or more) features can be chosen freely.
-- Then, students are asked to perform feature selection to reduce the dimensionality of all features.
+- performing feature selection to reduce the dimensionality of all features.

 # Instruction
 - Download the Jupyter Notebook Coursework report – part 2.ipynb